 Mamais is the busiest between June and September.
 But it is much quieter during the cooler months.
 So depending on when you go to Mamaia, it will definitely have a different vibe.

-Where to eat in Constanta and Mamaia
+Where to Eat in Constanta and Mamaia

 The food along the Black Sea coast is phenomenal!
 Expect a lot of seafood options in Constanta and Mamaia.
 Moreover, many restaurants have al fresco dining options where you can people-watch or sit by the beach.

-- La Ana si Ion – an excellent restaurant with patio seating in the Old Town serving hearty Romanian meat dishes.
+- La Ana si Ion (10:30am-11pm) – an excellent restaurant with patio seating in the Old Town serving hearty Romanian meat dishes.

 All the hype about Constanta, Mamaia and the Black Sea coast is true!
 The city is full of ancient artifacts while the seaside coast is relaxing and inviting.
-There is nowhere else in Romania where you can simultaneously enjoy city and beach life.
+There is nowhere else in Romania where you can simultaneously enjoy both city and beach life.

 I hope you will add Constanta to your solo Romania itinerary.
 I highly recommend this affordable city with vibrant energy.